KypMon/Fuqua-investment-data/README.md

 #### Backend project changes required to support non-localhost access:

 1. ```app.py``` no longer contains the API endpoint definitions.
-It's new purpose is to provide backend initialization depending on in which mode the app is running (localhost/Flask vs. non-localhost/gunicorn).
+Its new purpose is to provide backend initialization depending on in which mode the app is running (localhost/Flask vs. non-localhost/gunicorn).

 There is a new folder, ```src/routes```.
 This is the location for all of the API endpoint code that was previously in ```app.py```.